michaelmyers/cordova-plugin-xapp/README.md

 ## Harness

 The harness is a simple program that tests the plugin.
-When